 What do you actually do on Sundays?
-Do you sleep in, have a good breakfast and then, depending on the weather, go out into the countryside or stay at home?
-At least on election Sundays you can also do something completely different.
+Do you sleep in, have a hearty breakfast and then, depending on the weather, go out into the countryside or stay at home?
+At least on election Sundays, you can also do something completely different.
 You can actively participate in the elections as an election worker and thus make an important contribution to our democracy!

-- Checking the eligibility to vote on the basis of the electoral roll
+- Verification of eligibility to vote on the basis of the electoral roll

 - Release of the ballot box for the insertion of the ballot paper